-Once your baby is six months old you can start to introduce them to their first foods.
+Once your baby is six months old, they will be ready for their first foods.
 It can be daunting so here are some tips get you started.

 Your baby is about to embark on an exciting adventure of new tastes and textures.
-It’s helpful to remember that their main source of nutrition will be their usual milk up until the age of one (NHS Choices, 2018).
+It’s helpful to remember though that their main source of nutrition will be their usual milk up until the age of one year old (NHS, 2019).

 Whichever method you choose, it might take your little one time to get used to their first foods.
 Your local Introducing your baby to solids course through NCT could give you confidence at this stage.